FabLabCEPT/2D-to-3D/README.md

 As this is part of FabLab CEPT, many of topics covered will uses digital fabrication techniques, though using these tools is not a requirement for a topic to be covered.

-> Due to the number of students enrolled in the class and the scheduling, a proper class structure has yet to be determined.  **An initial plan will be formulated in the coming days.**  This structure may change depending on how well it works.
->
-> An exact class schedule and the formats for assignments will be determined once the structure is chosen.

-## Assignments and Expectations

-> **This section will be updated soon once a final schedule and class stucture is set.**
->
-> ---
->
-> For policies regarding assignments, please see the [Policies section below](#policies).

 ## Schedule

 > For a more detailed, class-by-class breakdown, please see the class notes.

-This semester is made up of 16 weeks (numbered 0-15) each with, on average two (2) classes, Additionally, there will be one Final Jury at the conclusion of the semester.
+This semester is made up of 16 weeks , with at total of 17 unique classes.
+Additionally, there will be one Final Jury at the conclusion of the semester.

 Please note that four (4) dates, which would normally have class, will be off due to Independence Day (15 August, 2014), Ganesh Chaturthi (29 August, 2014), Dusshera (1 November, 2014), and Gujarati New Years (24 November, 2014).